Picipeti/witchermod/README.md

 1 building,
 a unique ability,
-icons for the units and the civ, and a penalty for having too many witchers.
+icons for the units and the civ, and a penalty for having too many witchers since you are not supposed to have more than at most 3.